BZIvanov/Learning-ReactJS/08.ReactHooks/README.md

 1. useState takes as an argument the initial state.
 Initial state could be anything like array, object, string, number, boolean etc.
 2. useState returns 2 values.
 The first is the current state and the second is a function with which we can update the state.
 3. In a component we can use useState multiple times and it is recomended every data to be in a different useState, because different states in a single useState are not merged.
+4. For the set functions returned as second parameter from useState, we can get the previous state as function callback, where we will get the previous state as function parameter.

 ```javascript
 import React, { useState } from 'react';